 Of course, efforts to keep them cool mean cows need plenty to eat.
 Whether summer meals on the dairy farm focus on grazing or a special feed, dairy cows can happily munch.
 The heat isn’t going to ruin this feast!

-And while milk production will still drop, there’s no need to worry about cows or the precious ice cream.
+And while milk production will still drop, there’s no need to worry about dairy cows or the precious ice cream.
 Keeping cows cool keeps them comfortable and healthy, and so they continue producing the milk we love.